alan-turing-institute/data-safe-haven/processes/provider-overview.md

 The transfer process should be initiated by the Research Manager in the management framework, opening a new empty secure data volume for deposit.

-Once made available, all transfer must use encrypted channels, (SCP or SSL).
+Once made available, all transfer must use encrypted channels, (SCP, SFTP, HTTPS).
 No dataset should be sent over email, via dropbox, google drive, sharepoint or office 365 groups.
-Data upload should always be directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.
+At higher tiers, data upload should always be directly into the secure volume to avoid the risk of individuals unintentionally retaining the dataset for longer than intended.

 The Dataset Provider Representative should then immediately indicate the transfer is complete.
 In doing so, they lose access to the data volume.